New Years Safety: Let’s Talk Alcohol Safety With Older Teens

 In fact, with more than 50 percent of 15 year olds and 70 percent of 17 year olds reporting they’ve had at least one drink, there’s a good chance your teenager has already experimented with alcohol.

 But for older teenagers—and, by this, we mean teenagers headed off to college in a year or two—it may be time to shift gears.
-Focus less on trying to prevent your teenager from attending social gatherings where alcohol is present to instead talking about how to be around alcohol responsibly.
+Focus less on trying to prevent your teenager from attending social gatherings where alcohol is present.
+Instead, talk about how to be around alcohol responsibly.

 Here’s what experts recommend:

 Discussing New YEar’s Safety: Drinking edition

 With teenagers of all ages, this is ALWAYS your primary message.
 Underage drinking is not only illegal, it’s not healthy for your teenager’s still developing brain and, of course, dangerous when done in excess or mixed with driving.

 It is possible for your teenager to go to a party and NOT drink, but it’s tough.
 Teenagers are wired to be influenced by their peers.
 So when they’re surrounded by friends who are drinking, it’s only realistic to expect they will too.
 Ask your teenager to consider going to a party with a like-minded friend (who also does not want to drink)—or help your teenager brainstorm ways to refuse a drink from a persuasive peer.

 “Ask about the level of drugs and alcohol that is being used at parties, free periods, and before/after school.
 If the answer is ‘yes, some kids I know do that stuff’ or something along those lines, don’t freak out!,” says Meredith Bonnaci, a psychologist in New York City.
 “Have a discussion (not a lecture) about teens and alcohol, drugs, and the potential dangers.
 Try to make this discussion collaborative by asking how they have handled it in the past and how they can continue to make responsible choices.”